garrandall/popular-music-data/tracks/tapout-rich-gang-lil-wayne-birdman-future-mack-maine-nicki-minaj.md

 She got that million dollar
-Million dollar ooh, ooh, ooh
+Million dollar oh, oh, oh
 She got that million dollar
-Million dollar ooh, ooh, ooh
+Million dollar oh, oh, oh
-And all I want to do is touch it, touch it, touch it Ooh, ooh, ooh
+And all I want to do is touch it, touch it, touch it Oh, oh, oh
 Make her tap out, tap out
 Tap out, tap out, tap out (yeah)
 And I'ma make her tap out, tap out (all day, all night)